pelinbalci/pelinbalci.github.io/_posts/2022-01-17-Audio-Classifier.md

 ### Deployment to Arduino

-In the deployment page, I select Arduino and click build. ei-audio_classifier-arduino-1.0.3.zip file is downloaded.
+On the deployment page, select Arduino and click build. ei-audio_classifier-arduino-1.0.3.zip file is downloaded.

-Since I didn't collect the data with arduino, this is the first time I connected arduino to computer.
+Since I didn't collect the data with Arduino, this is the first time I connected Arduino to the computer.

-First I updated the firmware by running the flash_windows.
-Then, I opened the command prompt and write:
+Don't forget to update the firmware: run flash_windows.
+After the firmware is updated open the command prompt:

     $edge-impulse-daemon --clean.